4 Sweet Corn Hacks You Need to Try Now

 1. Remove corn silk (yes, all of it)

 Your produce brush is a handy tool for scrubbing corn silk off the cobs.
 After shucking the corn, gently brush each ear under running water.
 The silks will come right off.
 (Don’t have a produce brush?
-We like this one.)
+We like this one.
+And feel free to try out any of these other kitchen hacks to remove corn silk.)

 2. Cut off kernels without the mess